 Combined Technologies for Efficiency Improvement on a 1.0 L Turbocharged GDI Engine 2019-01-0233

-Cooperated with a local Chinese brand, Geely, the goal of this research is to improve the thermal efficiency on an extremely downsized 3-cylinder 1.0 L turbocharged GDI engine.
-Effects of compression ratio, low pressure cooled EGR, valve timing and viscosity of oil on fuel economy were studied.
-The results show that increasing compression ratio (from 9.6 to 12) can improve fuel economy at relative low load (below 12 bar BMEP), but has negative effect at high load due to increased knock intensity.
+The CO2 reduction request for automotive industry promotes the efforts on the engine thermal efficiency improvement.
+The goal of this research is to improve the thermal efficiency on an extremely downsized 3-cylinder 1.0 L turbocharged gasoline direct injection engine.
+Effects of compression ratio, exhaust gas recirculation (EGR), valve timing and viscosity of oil on fuel economy were studied.
+The results show that increasing compression ratio, from 9.6 to 12, can improve fuel economy at relative low load (below 12 bar BMEP), but has a negative effect at high load due to increased knock intensity.
 EGR can significantly reduce the pumping loss at low load, optimize combustion phase and reduce exhaust gas temperature.
-Therefore, the fuel consumption is decreased at all test points.
+Therefore, the fuel consumption is reduced at all test points.
 The average brake thermal efficiency (BTE) benefit percentage is 3.47% with 9.6 compression ratio and 5.33 % with 12 compression ratio.
-However, at higher load (over 18bar BMEP), EGR needs to be reduced to reach the target load, which would affect its beneficial to efficiency.
+However, at higher load (over 18 bar BMEP), EGR needs to be reduced to reach the target load, which would affect its benefit to efficiency.

-Combined high compression ratio and EGR, the highest BTE is increased from 36.55% to 38.95% at 2500r/min 14bar BMEP, in which compression ratio and EGR contribute an absolute increase of BTE by 0.36% and 2.04% separately.
-Based on that, valve timing was optimized and lower viscosity oil was used.
-The highest BTE was further enhanced to 39.53%, in which optimization of valve timing and lower viscosity oil contribute an absolute increase of BTE by 0.34% and 0.24% separately.
+Combined high compression ratio with EGR, the maximum BTE increased from 36.55% to 38.95% at 2500 rpm 14 bar BMEP, in which compression ratio and EGR contribute an absolute increase of BTE by 0.36% and 2.04% separately.
+Based on that, valve timing was optimized, and lower viscosity oil was used.
+The maximum BTE was further enhanced to 39.53%, in which optimization of valve timing and lower viscosity oil contribute an absolute increase of BTE by 0.24% and 0.34% separately.